esccode/esccode.github.io/_posts/2023-02-21-cybersecurity-interview-questions.md

 ### 5 general cybersecurity interview questions and answers

+Here's our selection of five of the most crucial cybersecurity interview questions from the ones above, together with sample answear to help you gauge applicants' knowledge.

+1. Explain what a hacker is?
+Candidates should understand that hackers seek to find and exploit computer weaknesses, using their through knowledge of network and IT systems.

+2. Which skills are important for cybersecurity professionals?
+Do your candidates know that knowledge of network and endpoint threat mitigation are two critical skills that cybersecurity professionals should have?
+Can they explain that knowledge of computer networks and cloud servers security is also essential for a cybersecurity role?

+3. Name two types of common cyberattacks?
+Two types of common cyberattacks that your candidates should know include web application attacks and system-based attacks:

+   - **Web application attacks** are malicious attempts to compromise a web application's security
+   - **System-based attacks** are attempts to spread malicious software through the computer via computer files

+4. What do antivirus sensor system do?
+Antivirus sensor systems are software tools used to find, mitigate, and get rid of a virus that computers may have.
+These sensors carry out regular checks to increase a system's security.

+5. Explain what security auditing means?
+Can your candidates explain that security auditing involves internal applications and operating system inspections to spot any security flaws and vulnerabilities?
+Strong candidates will explain that line-by-line code inspections can help perform the audit.

 ### 29 cybersecurity interview questions related to terms and definitions

 ### 5 critical cybersecurity interview questions and answers related to terms and definisions